College Canine Committee

 A more recent development, the CCC has begun to collaborate with the College's Psychology Club.
 These student academic leaders seek to remind their peers that there are other things that we can do to combat test anxiety, for example.
 Making stress balls and encouraging students to exercise and do yoga are part of their message.

 The CCC has also encouraged curricular connections.
-To date, students in Psychology classes have conducted research with dogs from TDI and delivered a paper (The Effects of Animal-Assisted Therapy on Psychological and Physiological Stress).
-This semester, the CCC has begun partnering with the Education Department.
-Soon to be announced: a Guest Panel of professionals who will talk about the roles that dogs play in their courtrooms, classrooms, and other professional environments.
+To date, students in Psychology classes have conducted research with dogs from Therapy Dogs International and delivered a paper (The Effects of Animal-Assisted Therapy on Psychological and Physiological Stress).
+During the Fall 2017 semester, the CCC began partnering with the Education Department to co-sponsor a Guest Panel of professionals who talked about the roles that dogs play in their courtrooms, classrooms, and other professional environments.

 Interested in Getting More Involved?